wamuseum/cmis-tools/README.md

 deploy-wamcmis
 --------------

 It is recommended to run this script under a user(s) with password-less sudo access for the `service` command.
-To set this up, add the following to your `/etc/sudoers` file:
+To set this up, add the following to your `/etc/sudoers` file (you might need to add the writable flag to the file first):

     %deployers	ALL = NOPASSWD: /usr/sbin/service